open-resources/physics_bank/content/public/015.Oscillations/Pendulum/lengths_with_same_period/lengths_with_same_period.md

   type: multiple-choice
   pl-customizations:
     weight: 1
+myst:
   substitutions:
     params:
       vars:
         title: Oscillations
       part1:
         ans1:
           value: $R > l > L$
           feedback: Hmm, maybe go back and double-check your algebra.
         ans2:
           value: $l > R > L$
           feedback: Hmm, not quite.
 Did you try relating the period and $I$?
         ans3:
           value: $L > l > R$
           feedback: Great!
 You got it.
         ans4:
           value: $L = l = R$
           feedback: Hmm, they all oscillate with the same period, yet the lengths all have a different relation to $I$.
 How are the period and $I$ related?
         ans5:
           value: that we cannot know the relative lengths without knowing the masses of the objects
           feedback: We have the moment of inertia for each object... maybe that could help.
 ---
 # {{ params.vars.title }}
 A thin rod of length $L$ oscillating about its end ($I = \frac13 mL^2$), a hoop of radius $R$ oscillating about its edge ($I=2mR^2$) and a simple pendulum of length $l$ ($I = ml^2$) are all found to have the same period.